roryk/bipy/README.md

   cores: 4 # number of ipython engines to spin up
   scheduler: lsf
   queue: hsph
+  cores_per_job: 8
 ```

 This will run a total of 4 IPython engines on the Platform LSF scheduler on the queue 'hsph'.
+Each IPython engine
+will run with 8 cores reserved for it, so if you add a cores: 8 option to a step that can be run on multiple cores,
-Other values for scheduler which will work are: torque and sge.
+such as Tophat (see below) it will run on multiple cores.
+Other supported values for scheduler which will work are:
+torque and sge.

 If you have a more complicated setup you can still use bipy.
 You will need to set up
 an IPython parallel profile that describes your cluster setup and then use that